fpezzati/SecProof/README.md

 </config>
 ```

-this config can be used to instantiate the "pdp" PDP...
-For what?
+this config can be used to instantiate the "pdp" PDP.

 ### Policy example
 XACML does not look easy.